neetly/figma-agent-linux/README.md

 ## Alternatives

 Another option is to use [Wine][] to run the official `figma_agent.exe` binary.
-I use this approach during development for the reverse engineering proposal.
+I use this method for reverse engineering during development.

 ## Troubleshooting